Choi Ye-na

 Choi Ye-na (Korean: 최예나, born September 29, 1999), known mononymously as Yena, is a South Korean singer and actress.
-She is a former member of temporary girl group Iz*One after finishing fourth on Mnet's reality girl group survival show Produce 48.
-She is currently a soloist and actress under Yuehua Entertainment.
+She is a soloist and actress under Yuehua Entertainment, and a former member of South Korean–Japanese girl group Iz*One, having finished fourth on Mnet's reality girl group survival show Produce 48.
 Yena made her solo debut on January 17, 2022, with the release of her first EP Smiley.

 Early life

-Choi was born on September 29, 1999, in Gil-Dong, Gangdong, South Korea.
+Choi was born on September 29, 1999, in Gil-dong, Gangdong, South Korea.
 She is the younger sister of singer and actor Choi Sung-min.
 As a child, she was diagnosed with lymphoma.

 Career

 Pre-debut

 She is a former Polaris Entertainment trainee before joining Yuehua Entertainment.
 Choi was a host for SBS' Cooking Class in 2017.

 2018–2021: Produce 48, Iz*One, solo activities

 From June 15 to August 31, 2018, Choi (together with Everglow members Kim Si-hyeon and Wang Yiren) represented Yuehua Entertainment on reality girl group survival show Produce 48.
 She eventually placed fourth and debuted with Iz*One.
 The group's debut extended play (EP) Color*Iz was released on October 29, 2018, with "La Vie en Rose" serving as its lead single.

 Following her debut with Iz*One, Choi became a cast member for Prison Life of Fools, alongside Got7's JB, Jang Do-yeon, Jeong Hyeong-don and many more.

 On December 21, 2020, Choi was announced as one of the cast members for mystery variety show Girls High School Mystery Class.
 The show is TVING's first original content variety show.

 After Iz*One's disbandment in April 2021, Choi became a cast member of TVING's Idol Dictation Contest.
 She also joined the fixed MC panels for tvN Story's Fireworks Handsome and MBC's Game of Blood.
 On August 6, 2021, Choi was confirmed as the sole MC of Studio Waffle's web variety show Yena's Animal Detective.
 The web show started airing on August 24.
 Choi made her acting debut later that year portraying Oh Na-ri in the second season of the web series The World of My 17.